 The brainchild of designers at London-based Seymourpowell, the Aircruise is what the future of travel and hospitality might look like.
 The Aircruise harvests solar energy, while its primary source of power is a hydrogen fuel cell drive system.
 The zero-emission concept can cruise at around 90mph, which means a journey from London to New York will take about 37 hours.
 Integrating four duplex apartments and five smaller apartments with a penthouse apartment, bar/lounge/communal areas, the Aircruise creates a luxury hotel in the skies.

 Conceived by DARPA, the Integrated Sensor Is the Structure (ISIS) is a self-sustaining airship that harvests solar energy for propulsion.
-This fully-automated airship is designed to take off from a permanent ground base in the U.S. and fly automatically to any point on the planet within 10 days.
+However, this fully-automated airship is designed to take off from a permanent ground base in the U.S. Moreover, it would fly automatically to any point on the planet within 10 days.

-Designed by Alexandros Tsolakis and Irene Shamma, the AIRBIA is a sustainable airship that ferries passengers quickly and easily from their suburban homes to urban city centers.
-The airship is designed to carry about 400 people and travel at an average speed of 93mph.
+Designed by Alexandros Tsolakis and Irene Shamma, the AIRBIA is one of the sustainable airships that ferry passengers quickly and easily from their suburban homes to urban city centers.
+However, as of now, the airship is designed to carry about 400 people and travel at an average speed of 93mph.

 The Manned Cloud is a conceptual flying hotel designed by Massaud Studio.
-This amazing craft offers you the opportunity to live in the sky, travel around the world, that too without leaving a trace (pollution) behind, in short an experience of a life by becoming aware of the environment.
+In fact, this amazing craft offers you the opportunity to live in the sky, travel around the world.
+Moreover, it does so without leaving a trace (pollution) behind.
+In short, it gives you an experience of a lifetime by becoming aware of the environment.

 The Rediscovery concept is an eco-friendly helium-filled airship that is designed as a rediscovery of the White House.
-The airship has accommodation and workspace for the President and his staff members.
-The main aim of “Rediscovery” is to make a worldwide exchange of new regenerative technologies possible.
+Moreover, the airship has accommodation and workspace for the President and his staff members.
+However, the main aim of “Rediscovery” is to make a worldwide exchange of new regenerative technologies possible.

 The Aeroscraft ML866 is a proposed new type of an airship that combines buoyancy with dynamic lift.
-Designed by airship manufacturer Aeros, the Aeroscraft can take off and land vertically and will be able to travel up to 222kph and have a range of 5000km.
-The craft, described as a “bouyancy assisted air vehicle,” can be configured for passenger, private or cargo uses.
+Designed by airship manufacturer Aeros, the Aeroscraft is amongst the few sustainable airships that can take off and land vertically.
+Also, it will be able to travel up to 222kph and have a range of 5000km.
+In addition, one can also configure the craft, which is also popular as“bouyancy assisted air vehicle,” for passenger, private or cargo uses.

-Powered by gas-cell power, the Sanswire-TAO STS-111 is a concept airship that is 111-feet long.
-The 11-foot tall multi-segmented and non-rigid airship is designed using ultra-light UAV technology that enables it to fly for extremely long durations.
-It is capable to carry various payloads and transmit various types of wireless communications.
+Powered by gas-cell power, the Sanswire-TAO STS-111 is one of the longer sustainable airships.
+In fact, it is 111-feet long.
+The 11-foot tall multi-segmented and non-rigid airship is designed using ultra-light UAV technology.
+This technology enables it to fly for extremely long durations.
+Furthermore, it is capable to carry various payloads and transmit various types of wireless communications.